Will I hear from the Fulton before the first day?

 If my child has a special need, will the Fulton Academy be able to serve him/her?

-Fulton Theatre strives to provide an inclusive experience for children of all abilities.
+Fulton Theatre strives to provide an inclusive experience for students of all abilities.
 We provide resources within our means to students who have medical and learning concerns and disabilities.
-Learn more about our Student Accessibility Program.
+Learn more about our Inclusion Program, click here.

 What is the structure of a class?